Favmir/BulkTextReplace/README.md

 | (\s)-(\s)         | \1—\2         | Turn Hyphen into Em Dash              |
 | ([0-9])-([0-9])   | \1–\2         | For numbers, turn Hyphen into En Dash |

-first column is RegEx used to find text, second column the replacement RegEx, and the third is just for comments.
+First column is the RegEx used to find text, second column the replacement RegEx.
+The third column does nothing — it's just for comments.